farmersdog/clubhouse-workflow-action/README.md

   update-clubhouse:
     runs-on: ubuntu-latest
     steps:
-    - uses: farmersdog/clubhouse-workflow@v1
+    - uses: farmersdog/clubhouse-workflow-action@v1
       with:
         # Required.
+Auth token to use the clubhouse api for your workspace.
         clubhouseToken: ${{ secrets.CLUBHOUSE_TOKEN }}
         # Optional.
-The workflow state released stories should be in.
+The clubhouse workflow state released stories should be in.
         # default: 'Completed'.
         endStateName: Completed
         # Optional.
 Whether to update story descriptions with a link to the release.